Crust logoCrust

 filter(options)

 Fuzzy-search selection.
-Type to filter, navigate with Up/Down, confirm with Enter.
+Type to filter, navigate with Up/Down, and confirm with Enter.
 Matched characters are highlighted in results.

 const lang = await filter({